QuickBooks Blog

 4. PTO

-Lastly, be sure to add the total amount that you offer your employees in monthly PTO to your accrued payroll costs.
+Lastly, add the total amount that you offer your employees in monthly PTO to your accrued payroll costs.
 Because you are accounting for accrued payroll—rather than payroll that’s been paid out—PTO that hasn’t been used yet still counts.
 After all, you still owe this to your employee, so it’s still part of the accrued liabilities that your business has on record.

 To sum up, you can calculate your payroll accrual using this formula: